almost-good/malazan-saga/README.md

 ### User Stories
 #### New Visitor
 * I want to see what information is available at a glance
-* I want to find information about specific book, what it's about, where to buy it
+* I want to find information about specific book, what it's about
 * I want to find information about the author of the book
 * I want to be reminded of the events in the book
 #### Returning visitor